organicmaps/url-privacy-proxy/README.md

 ## Testing

-Run `npx wrangler dev` to host the proxy locally.
-Then open a new terminal and run `npm test` to test the proxy with some earlier feeded URIs.
+Run `npm test` or `jest` to test the deployed proxy with some earlier feeded URIs.